faridoburrito/Data-Cleaning-in-Pandas/README.md

 ## Contact

-For any questions or inquiries, please contact farid.fatalizade@gmail.com.
+For any questions or inquiries, please contact me via farid.fatalizade@gmail.com or my LinkedIN profile: https://www.linkedin.com/in/farid-fatalizade/ .